-- Enemy Mine: Both U.N.A and Red Blok joined forces temporarily to fend of the Therian invasion on Ava.
+- Enemy Mine: The U.N.A and the Red Blok joined forces temporarily to fend of the Therian invasion on Ava.

-- Flawed Prototype: From the Therian’s point of view, the Karman are this since they should have created an industrial-level civilization polluting their home planet.
-Instead the Karman developed eco-friendly technologies.
-Ava was a more successful experiment, but then the Therian forgot that Humans Are Warriors.
+- Flawed Prototype: From the Therians' point of view, the Karman are this since they should have created an industrial-level civilization polluting their home planet.
+Instead, the Karman developed eco-friendly technologies.
+Ava was a more successful experiment, but then the Therians forgot that Humans Are Warriors.

 - Fun with Acronyms: Yes.
 U.N.A. for "United Nations of Ava" is very close to U.S.A..
 Likewise, Okamura Non-aligned Industries ominously form up the acronym O.N.I., Onis being Japanese demons.

-- Genetic Engineering Is the New Nuke: A few factions have dabbled in this.
-Red Blok’s has made the designer babies Odin and Manon, but the Cog G-nocrats are the real master of this technology as they create vast armies of clones and have super-soldiers.
+- Genetic Engineering is the New Nuke: A few factions have dabbled in this.
+The Red Blok has made the designer babies Odin and Manon, but the Cog G-nocrats are the real master of this technology as they create vast armies of clones and have super-soldiers.

 - Hit So Hard, the Calendar Felt It: The two main factions have changed their calendar and put the "Trauma" as an anchorpoint for counting years.
 AT-43 means that we are currently 43 years after the Trauma.

 - Hover Tank: The Karman make ample use of these vehicles because they prefer maneuverability to armor.

 - Jet Pack: The Karmans put them on their main infantry units whenever possible to enhance their armies' speed.
 The U.N.A.
 Wing Troopers also use jet packs to strike from above.